betaflight/betaflight/docs/TargetMaintenance/CreatingAUnifiedTarget.md

 ### 1.4 Discouraged

-Betaflight advises target creators against adding any setting to their Target Configuration if it is not strictly related hardware configuration.
-Examples for discouraged settings are:
+Betaflight advises target creators against adding any setting to their Target Configuration if it is not strictly related to hardware configuration.
+Example settings that are discouraged:
 - OSD element configuration;
 - craft name;
 - rates